jaerrib/maerstanas/rules/rules.md

 % Mǽrstánas
 % by John Beers
-% Version 0.1.1
+% Version 0.1.2

 # Overview
-**Mǽrstánas** is a free libre open source abstract strategy game where players alternate placing stones within the squares of a 7x7 grid with the goal of creating connection points between their own pieces.
+**Mǽrstánas** is a free libre open source abstract strategy game where players alternate placing stones within the squares of a 7x7 grid with the goal of creating connection points ("hinges") between their own pieces or the edges of the board.

 ## Objective
 Players try to achieve the highest score by making the most number of connections.

 ## Components
 - Game board
-- _[Number to be be determined]_ stones or tokens, split evenly between two colors
+- Approximately 40 stones or tokens, split evenly between two colors

 ## Setup & starting the game
 The board begins empty (similar to Go).
-Players may decide which one goes first in whatever manner seems appropriate.
+Players may decide who goes first in whatever manner seems appropriate.
 Players then alternate taking turns.

 # Playing the game
 - On a player's turn, the player places one stone (_stán_) on a square on the game board.
 - Stones (_stánas_) must be placed within the square, not on the intersections as in Go.
 - Stones may be placed on any empty square, either standing alone or adjacent to another stone of either color (creating a _heorr_ or "hinge").
+## Placement limitations:
-- Stones may only have **three** _heorras_; the fourth side *must remain free*.
+- Stones may only have no more than **three** _heorras_; the fourth side *must always remain free*.
+- Stones may not be place such that four _heorras_ are created immediately.
-- The edge of the board counts as **one** _heorr_; corners count as **two**.
+- The edge of the board counts as **one** _heorr_; corners count as **two** because they boarder two edges.
 - Play continues until no more viable moves remain.

 # Scoring